lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 rule and the residue give the length of the SCHC header and payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits which never excide 7 bits.

-SCHC fragmentation works on a byte aligned (i.e. padded SCHC packet).
+SCHC Fragmentation works on a byte aligned (i.e. padded SCHC Packet).
 Fragmentation header may not be aligned on byte boundary, but each fragment except the last one (All-1 fragment) must sent the maximum bits as possible.
 Only the last fragment need to introduce padding to reach the next boundary limit.
 Since the SCHC is known to be a multiple of 8 bits, the receiver can remove the extra bit to reach this limit.